amstevenson/react-training/README.md

 If we have a list of people, and they change, we return true to indicate that it needs updating, otherwise we return false.
 This will only work if the two arrays that are being compared have different addresses in memory.

+There is an easier way of doing this however if checking if any props of a component have changed (in the above case, that would be `if (nextProps.persons !== this.props.persons) {`).
+In this case, it is recommended that the class in question extends from a `PureComponent` rather than a `Component`.
+PureComponent is a normal component that already implements `shouldComponentUpdate` that checks if any prop has changed.

 ### Component Lifecycle (for functional components)

 #### Using useEffect() in functional components